varunmadhavam/RTL_Design_With_SKY130/README.md

          end
       endmodule
       ```
       We can see that the if statement is not complete.
 When i0 is 1 y is i1, but what about when i0 is not 1.
 Its not defined in the code clearly.
 So the synthesis tool will assume that if i0 is not 1 y should retain its previous value or in another words, a latch is inferred.
 This is bad because we did not intend a latch but a latch is inferred in the circuit.
-Moreover we were designing a combinational circuit, but due the bad coding style, have infered a sequential element in it.
+Moreover we were designing a combinational circuit, but due the bad coding style, have inferred a sequential element in it.
       ![](/src/img/mismatch5.png)

       if..else if chain can also be used to implement priority logic.
 Interesting things can happen if the chain is incomplete.
 Check the below code.